vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-deploy.md

 - [Troubleshoot Appliance](troubleshoot-appliance)
 - [Troubleshoot Functions](troubleshoot-functions)

-We have used `kubectl` get and apply in the above examples.
+We have used `kubectl get` and `kubectl apply` in the above examples.
 The following are some of the more common `kubectl` commands used in troubleshooting.

 ### describe ###
-The "kubectl describe" command is very useful and shows details about Kubernetes objects like pods.
+The `kubectl describe` command is very useful and shows details about Kubernetes objects like pods.
+Remember, we need to explicitely set the namespace if not "default".

 ```
 kubectl -n vmware-functions get pods